sorjef/data-gov-ua-analytics/README.md

 To use crawler application separately or to change its parameters, check out [app folder](app)

-**Default crawler options are set accordingly to data.gov.ua robots.txt `Crawl-delay` parameter from 09/01/2017, which is equal to 10 seconds delay between requests.**
+**Default crawler options are set accordingly to data.gov.ua robots.txt `Crawl-delay` parameter from 09/01/2017, which equals to 10 seconds delay between requests.**

 *One command away from starting it - [Quickstart](#quickstart)*